-Indicator Behavior Node Status OFF Node is OFF Rapid green flashing on start-up Node is booting up Device 1 (slow) green pulse per second Node is idle and waiting for a command status indicator 1 green blink every 2 seconds Node is sampling Blue LED during sampling Node is resynchronizing Red LED Error or low battery
+Indicator Behavior Node Status OFF Node is OFF Rapid green flashing on start-up Node is booting up Device status indicator 1 (slow) green pulse per second Node is idle and waiting for a command 1 green blink every 2 seconds Node is sampling Blue LED during sampling Node is resynchronizing Red LED Built-in test error

-Table 1 - Indicator Behaviors
+Table 3.
+Indicator Behaviors

-2.3 Node Operational Modes
+2.4 Node Operational Modes

 Sensor nodes have three operational modes: active, sleep, and idle.
 When the node is sampling, it is in active mode.
 When sampling stops, the node is switched into idle mode, which is used for configuring node settings, and allows toggling between sampling and sleeping modes.
-The node will automatically enter ultra low-power sleep mode after a user-determined period of inactivity.
-The node will not enter sleep mode while sampling.
+The node will automatically go into the ultra low-power sleep mode after a user-determined period of inactivity.
+The node will not go into sleep mode while sampling.

-Figure 2 - Node Operational Modes
+Figure 3.
+Node Operational Modes

-2.4 System Operation
+3. System Operation

 The gateway is the interface between LORD Sensing sensor nodes and the data acquisition computer.
-Thegateway coordinates the configuration and sampling of the nodes and can handle many nodes simultaneously.
+The gateway coordinates the configuration and sampling of the nodes and can handle many nodes simultaneously.
 Communication between the nodes and gateway is wireless and uses the LORD Sensing LXRS and LXRS+ data communications protocols.

 LORD Sensing has two software programs available for data acquisition from the wireless sensor network: SensorCloud and SensorConnect.
-SensorCloud is an optional webbased data collection, visualization, analysis, and remote management platform, based on cloud computing.
-SensorConnect is PC-based software used for configuring gateways and nodes, selecting and sampling modes and parameters, initializing data acquisition, and viewing and saving data.
+SensorCloud is an optional web- based data collection, visualization, analysis, and remote management platform based on cloud computing.
+SensorConnect is PC-based software used for configuring gateways and nodes, selecting sampling modes and parameters, initializing data acquisition, and viewing and saving data.

-3.0 Software Installation
+3.1 Software Installation